dasch-swiss/ark-resolver/README.md

 # The Knora ARK Resolver

-The program `ark.py` in this directory has two modes of operation:
+The program `ark.py` has two modes of operation:

 - When run as an HTTP server, it resolves Knora ARK URLs by redirecting to the actual location of each resource.
 Redirect URLs are generated